iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 ### Estimate the gene and site concordance vectors in IQ-TREE

-We use IQ-TREE to calculate gene and site concordance vectors (for more details see the [concordance factor page](http://www.iqtree.org/doc/Concordance-Factor).
+We use IQ-TREE to calculate gene and site concordance vectors (for more details see the [concordance factor page](http://www.iqtree.org/doc/Concordance-Factor)).

 In the following command lines:

-* `-te` tells IQ-TREE to use a fixed input tree (note that we keep updating the tree to that from the previous command)
+* `-te` tells IQ-TREE to use a fixed input tree (note that the tree we pass with `-te` differs in the two commands: the latter command uses the tree output by the former command, which sequentially adds to the labels on the tree for convenience)
 * `--gcf` is the command to calculate the gCF using the gene trees we estimated above
 * `-prefix` is the prefix for the output files
 * `-T` is the number of threads (change this to suit your machine)